-Mr. Cohen has earned the designation of “Advanced Practitioner” from this organization, and as a result has been admitted to the ACR Academy of Family Mediators.
+Mr. Cohen has earned the designation of “Advanced Practitioner” from this organization, and as a result has been admitted to the ACR “Academy of Family Mediators”, an honorarium for those mediators who have received advanced training in the field of mediation and conflict resolution.
 This designation requires that he engage in bi-annual continuing mediation training in order to maintain his status.
-Since the inception of his mediation practice, Mr. Cohen has accumulated over 500 hours of specific mediation training from many of the finest mediation training programs and individual trainers in both the United States and Canada, including multiple trainings with The Harvard Program on Negotiation at the Harvard Law School and The Cornell ILR School.
+Since the inception of his mediation practice, Mr. Cohen has accumulated over 1,000 hours of specific mediation conflict resolution, conflict coaching and facilitation training from many of the finest mediation training programs and individual trainers in both the United States and Canada, including multiple trainings with The Harvard Program on Negotiation at the Harvard Law School and The Cornell ILR School.

-Mr. Cohen is also the cofounder and, since 1990, a co-presenter of the acclaimed “Kids First After Divorce” Program, a New York State certified parent education program for adults with children who are experiencing divorce or separation and who seek to learn the effects of divorce and separation.
-Participants in this program learn not only the effects of seperation and divorce on both children and their parents, but also about the court system and alternatives to litigation.
+Mr. Cohen is the cofounder and, since 1990, a co-presenter of the acclaimed “Kids First After Divorce” Program, a New York State certified parent education program for adults with children who are experiencing divorce or separation and who seek to learn the effects of divorce and separation.
+Participants in this program learn not only the effects of separation and divorce on both children and their parents, but also about the court system and alternatives to litigation.

 Mr. Cohen is also a founding member of Mediators Beyond Borders, a humanitarian organization that promotes the peaceful resolution of conflict worldwide.